Modoc County, California

 Rare, fill whenever possible: MacDoel, Burney, McCloud, Bieber - GAS

 Quick Ride: Remote mountain of obsidian glass lava flow found near the Oregon border in northeast corner of California.
 Reached by three-miles of dirt road overlooking Lava Beds National Monument.

 Twenty-five years ago, I had a Gousha Road Atlas of the United States.

 It was this large 11”x9” soft-cover book of every state in America.
 One large double-sided page for each state.
-I had used it for my 6000-mile ride across America a few months earlier and things were looking up.
+I had used it for my 6000-Miles in 8 Days ride across America a few months earlier and things were looking up.

 I had acquired a ’90 Yamaha FJ1200.
 And I had only received my new license plate that read 'PASHNIT' after scribbling out 26 different 7-letter versions of the word 'passionate' days earlier.
 The FJ1200 was my first foray into a larger displacement sportbike and a significant departure from my mile-eating ’83 Yamaha Venture I had put 60,000 miles on over the last three years.
 Still didn’t own a car, the Venture got ridden rain or shine.
 The new FJ1200 came with a spiffy Corbin Gunfighter solo saddle and a Tour Master magnetic tank bag.
 Now all I needed was a destination to get acquainted.
 I opened up the Gousha Road Atlas and flipped to the page for California and began running my finger across the page grid square by grid square.

 And there it was way up in the top right corner of California, near the Oregon border.

 Glass Mountain?
 What is that?
 A mountain of glass perhaps.
 Roads looked sketchy.
 Were there roads to find this mountain?
 Paved or dirt, couldn’t tell, the map wasn’t detailed enough.
 But there it was, conveniently labeled for my discovery.
 It was a label and a dot.